geopm/geopm/integration/tutorial/admin/README.md

-GEOPM TUTORIAL FOR SYSTEM ADMINISTRATORS
+GEOPM Tutorial For System Administrators
 ========================================
 This README is a tutorial for system administrators who would like to configure their HPC systems to enable the use of GEOPM.
 Several different use cases are